- Active Adventure

 The trek has a couple of moderate ascents before descending into agriculture fields.
 At the edge of the forest and fields, enjoy a picnic lunch inside the farmer’s hut.
 From here another tok tok will pick you up and take you through the village rice and corn fields for about 7km to Ban Nam Poung Village, an ethnic Khmu Village, situated on the edge of the national protected area core zone boundary.

-Upon arrival at the village, your village guides will bid you goodbye and you will be transferred to Muang Hiem by private truck or van.
+Upon arrival at the village, your village guides will bid you a fond farewell and you will be taken back to Muang Hiem.

 Overnight in Muang Hiem